PabloPalGil/PabloPalGil/README.md

   You will be able to find some of the projects done during the course here on my github.

-4) I'm working on a DataBase to use in my current company, where I work as engineer.
+4) I'm working on a DataBase to use in my current company.
 I intend to create a basic CRM from scratch to digitalise some parts of the processes of the company so it can be more competitive.
-I am defining the database through dBeaver using PostgreSQL and the idea is to code some Java programs to automate a variety of tasks accessing the database with IntelliJ drivers for PostgreSQL.
+I am defining the database using SQL and PL/SQL on dBeaver and the idea is to code some Java programs to automate a variety of tasks accessing the database with IntelliJ drivers for PostgreSQL.
 This is the Entity-Relation diagram I defined for this task: https://github.com/PabloPalGil/DatabaseCP/blob/5e2e6f5ea0eaa1607bb6d7e604830538e07fbac9/ER-diagram.png